RaquelPinto2000/5th-year/README.md

 ## Curricular Intership Report: Development of a Scalable and Flexible Vision System for Industrial Applications

-* [Grade] - 18/20 - Report of the curricular internship conducted at Selmatron (Bresimar Group)
+* Grade: 18/20 - Report of the curricular internship conducted at Selmatron (Bresimar Group)